-An Inter-Generational Dialogue was held in Delhi on 8 November 2019 at the OP Jindal Global University, Sonipat, National Capital Region (NCR) of Delhi in partnership with Manford (Management Foundation for Organizational Development & Research) and Jindal School of International Affairs, OP Jindal Global University.
+An Inter-Generational Dialogue was held in Delhi on 8 November 2019 at the OP Jindal Global University in Sonipat, the National Capital Region (NCR) of Delhi in partnership with Manford (Management Foundation for Organizational Development & Research) and OP Jindal Global University’s Jindal School of International Affairs.

-A model of economic development, together with the following, need to be established for a really inclusive economy that leads to human progress:
+A model of economic development, together with the following, needs to be established for a really inclusive economy that leads to human progress:

 - Accumulation of knowledge that is not materialistic;

 - Economic facilities – equal accessibility to the market for all the sectors of society;

 - Civic freedoms – individuals’ accessibility of their rights and their freedom to voice their opinions;